 - Improve your credit score – more credit cards allow you to establish credit and improve your credit score.

 - Maximize your buying power – more cards increase your buying power because you have more credit to leverage.

-- Earn points to get airline miles – earn free airline tickets for vacation with your family.
+- Earn points to get airline miles – earn free airline tickets for a vacation with your family.

 - Save 10% on purchases when you shop at your favorite store.
 Save money on in-store purchases when you use your favorite retailer’s store card.